amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 Future directions
 -----------------

-While the need for COVID modeling is hopefully starting to decrease, we and our collaborators are continuing development of Covasim by updating parameters with the latest scientific evidence, implementing new immune dynamics [REF:jamie], and providing other usability and bugfix updates.
+While the need for COVID modeling is hopefully starting to decrease, we and our collaborators are continuing development of Covasim by updating parameters with the latest scientific evidence, implementing new immune dynamics :cite:`cohen2021mechanistic`, and providing other usability and bugfix updates.
 We also continue to provide support and training workshops (including, for the first time, in person).

 We are using what we learned during the development of Covasim to build a broader suite of Python-based disease modeling tools (tentatively named "\*-sim" or "Starsim").
-The suite of Starsim tools under development includes models for family planning [REF:fp-poster], polio, respiratory syncytial virus (RSV), and human papillomavirus (HPV).
+The suite of Starsim tools under development includes models for family planning :cite:`o2022fpsim`, polio, respiratory syncytial virus (RSV), and human papillomavirus (HPV).
 To date, each tool in this suite uses an independent codebase, and is related to Covasim only through the shared design principles described above, and by having used the Covasim codebase as the starting point for development.

 A major open question is whether the disease dynamics implemented in Covasim and these related models have sufficient overlap to be refactored into a single disease-agnostic modeling library, which the disease-specific modeling libraries would then import.
 This "core and specialization" approach was adopted by EMOD and Atomica, and while both frameworks continue to be used, neither has been broadly adapted within the disease modeling community.
 The alternative approach, currently used by the Starsim suite, is for each disease model to be a self-contained library.
 A shared library would reduce code duplication, and allow new features and bugfixes to be immediately rolled out to multiple models simultaneously.
 However, it would also increase interdependencies that would have the effect of increasing code complexity, increasing the risk of introducing subtle bugs.
 Which of these two options is preferable likely depends on the speed with which new disease models need to be implemented.
 We hope that for the foreseeable future, none will need to be implemented as quickly as COVID.